swlkr/blog/content/posts/2021-05-13-getting-started-roda.md

 # Getting started with roda

+TL;DR I made this handy [roda-starter repo](https://github.com/swlkr/roda-starter) so you can make ruby websites that run faster and use less memory than rails!

 I use docker in anger and in development so that's where I'll be starting:

 Go ahead and install docker if you don't have it already: